-miraDry® is a completely new type of treatment for excessive axillary hyperhidrosis, (excessive underarm sweating). miraDry® received US FDA approval in January 2011, and since than thousands of people around theworld have undergone treatment for excessive hyperhidrosis with great success.
-Previously botox treatment of excessive axillary hyperhidrosis was the preferred treatment option compared to ETS, dermabrasion, liposuction or other mechanical therapies, but miraDry® has proven to be far superior because the results are permanent, no prolonged side effects, no compensatory sweating, scarring or disfigurement.
+MiraDry® is a completely new type of treatment for excessive axillary hyperhidrosis, (excessive underarm sweating).
+MiraDry® received US FDA approval in January 2011, and since than thousands of people around the world have undergone treatment for excessive hyperhidrosis with great success.
+Previously Botox® treatment of excessive axillary hyperhidrosis was the preferred treatment option compared to ETS, dermabrasion, liposuction or other mechanical therapies, but MiraDry® has proven to be far superior because, although results may vary, results are long-lasting, with almost no prolonged side effects, and rarely any compensatory sweating, scarring or disfigurement.

 While Miramar Labs is the first and only company to gain official FDA clearance to use electromagnetic energy to treat excessive sweating through eliminating the axillary sweat glands, the technology has been used safely in other areas of medicine for years.
 Established medical uses of electromagnetic energy include applications for cardiology, cosmetics, general surgery, urology, and oncology.